 Complete the following steps to complete Lesson 1:

-- Read the required readings
+- Read the assigned reading

-- Complete Writing Workshop Part II (and quiz)
+- Complete Writing Workshop Part II and quiz

-- Take the Lesson 1 Quiz
+- Take the Lesson 1 Content Quiz

 - Write your Write to Learn response